goldengateknights/charter/charter.md

 5.1f All members must abide by the Code of Conduct (Section 7) during classes, online activities or at group events.

-5.1g In certain situations, it may be necessary for members of GGK to take drug tests in preparation for performances.
+5.1g In certain situations, it may be necessary for members of Golden Gate Knights to take drug tests in preparation for performances.
 Those found to be under the influence of narcotics may be barred from performing.
 Those found to be under the influence of illegal drugs without prescription will be banned for life.

 5.1h Due to the close interaction between many fantasy organizations at various events, individuals facing disciplinary action from another fantasy organization will be required to have that issue resolved before their membership can be considered with the Golden Gate Knights.